+This year, the New Haven Ledges is celebrating their 10th anniversary.
 The New Haven River’s classic run, called “The Ledges,” gives you a big bang for your buck, with boulder gardens, slides and waterfalls tucked into 1.3 miles of whitewater.
 And it all runs alongside Lincold Rd. in Bristol.
-When water levels are at their normal height, this stretch of river is characterized as a challenging Class IV (on a scale from Class I to VI, with one being easy and six extremely dangerous).
+When water levels are at their normal height, this stretch of river is characterized as a challenging Class IV.
 Kayakers navigate several drops o the ledges before the “The Toaster,” a 15-foot drop that plunges into a pool, then sprint out, slapping a nearby buoy to stop the clock.

 The Fiddlehead slalom, part of New England Slalom Series, sends you slaloming through a number of suspended gates on the Winooski River.
 Challenge yourself to hit every gate on the course near Montpelier, which takes you through Class II and higher rapids.
 Canoers and kayakers of all abilities can get a feel for the course by helping with set-up the day before, a process that involves hanging gates from wires above the river.